Block Libraries

 On the Libraries page, click Send for approval.

-A confirmation message appears.Send version for approval
+A confirmation message appears.Send the version for approval

 -